tora-tool/ansible-oracle-modules-ari/README.md

 ## Tests ##

 Tests are made against an Oracle XE 18.4 database.
-Tests are now launch with ansible-test.
+Tests are now started with ansible-test.

 * Compile and sanity tests were run against Python 2.7 and 3.5 to 3.9.
 There's still a lot of change to make to comply to sanity tests, but compile error should all be fixed.
 * Integration tests for refactored modules are available in `tests/integration`.
-* Unit tests are not integrated in the collection for now, but they should follow.
+* Unit tests are available in `tests/unit`.
+* Lots of tests are still missing, specificaly for non refactored modules.

-To launch tests:
+To run tests:
 * `ansible-test sanity --docker default`
+* `ansible-test units --docker default --python [2.7|3.6|...]`
 * `ansible-test integration`

-To launch code coverage:
+To run code coverage:
 * `ansible-test coverage erase`
 * `ansible-test integration --coverage`
 * `ansible-test coverage report` or `ansible-test coverage html` for more details.